asdiml/ctf-public/picoCTF/Pwn/cachemeoutside/notes.md

 # define TCACHE_MAX_BINS 64
 ```

 The `counts` array in `tcache_perthread_struct` thus has 64 elements.
-Specifically, the array stores, consecutively, the number of freed chunks of sizes 24 bytes to 1032 bytes, in 16-byte increments.
+Specifically, the array stores, consecutively, the number of freed chunks of sizes 24 bytes to 1032 bytes, in 16-byte increments (for 64-bit systems).
+For 32-bit systems, the sizes are 12 bytes to 516 bytes, in 8-byte increments.

-Note that this size value includes the size field of the chunk (which is an 8-byte field), so the `malloc` call that allocated that chunk must have requested for a number of bytes that, rounded up to a multiple of 16, is `n-8` bytes.
+Note that this size value includes the size field of the chunk (which is an 8-byte / 4-byte field), so the `malloc` call that allocated that chunk must have requested for a number of bytes that, rounded up to a multiple of 16, is `n-8` bytes.

-(In x86, these chunk sizes range from 12 to 516 bytes with 8-byte increments)

-For example, the numerical value of the char `counts[4]` would be the number of freed chunks of size 88 stored in (or more specifically, tracked by) that particular tcache.
+For example, in x86-64, the numerical value of the char `counts[4]` would be the number of freed chunks of size 88 stored in (or more specifically, tracked by) that particular tcache.

 ### entries